- Research

 NanoLuc luciferase complementation (NanoBiT) assay for molecular interactions and intracellular Ca 2+ changes

-HEK293 cells were seeded on 96-well plates at a density of 2 × 10cells/well.
+HEK293 cells were seeded on 96-well plates at a density of 2 × 104 cells/well.
 The next day, 50 ng of each plasmid, featuring N-terminal or C-terminal SmBiT or LgBiT tagged proteins, were mixed with 0.2 µl Lipofectamine 2000 (Invitrogen, Carlsbad, CA) in Opti-MEM and added to cells.
 The other transfection steps were performed according to the manufacture’s instruction.
 All two-gene combinations were transfected in a similar fashion.
 After 24 h, before measuring luminescence, the cells were stabilized for 10 min at room temperature by replacing the medium with 100 µl Opti-MEM.
 Then, 25 µl Nano-Glo Live Cell Reagent (furimazine) was added to each well, and baseline luminescence was measured for the first 10 min.
 The cells were then stimulated with 10 µl chemokine solution at a concentration of 100 ng/ml, and the cell plate was measured continuously for 1 h.
 These procedures were conducted using a luminometer (Synergy 2 Multi-Mode Microplate Reader: BioTek Instruments, Inc., Winooski, VT, USA).
 Receptor dimerization was investigated using the NanoBiT assay in cells expressing either the same receptors or different receptors, each tagged with SmBiT and LgBiT.

 For the calcium assay, cells were plated in a 96-well plate and transfected with 30 ng of the receptor plasmid, 30 ng of the calmodulin-SmBiT plasmid, and 30 ng of the LgBiT-MYLK2s plasmid (calmodulin target sequence in MYLK2: LLKKYLMKRRWKKNFIAVSAANRFKK) using Lipofectamine 2000 and the remaining steps were as described above.